Florafelt Drip Irrigation Guide

 Water Timing and Control

 Living walls require consistent and regular irrigation to maintain moisture in the growing felt medium.
 Simple battery operated hose timers are easy to operate and very reliable and if the main power goes out they will continue to irrigate the living wall.
-The system will require a pressure regulator to prevent tubing blowouts and a filter to stop particles from clogging emitters.
+The system will require a pressure regulator to prevent tubing blowouts and a particle filter to stop particles from clogging emitters.

 We recommend to use 5/8 inch irrigation tubing with 1/2 gallon/hour button drip emitters.
 Use two drip emitters per pocket.
 Keep the drip emitters visible from the front so you can observe the system during operation.
 Watch for faulty drippers and replace as required.
 5/8 inch tubing allows for longer runs without flow issues.